opea-project/docs/getting-started/README.md

 5. Select an Instance type that is based on Intel hardware.

 >**Note**: We recommend selecting a Standard_D16ds_v5 instance or larger with an Intel(R) 3rd/4th  Gen Xeon(C) Scalable Processor.
-You can find this family of instance in (US) West US Region.
-For more information on virtual machines on Azure visit [here](https://azure.microsoft.com/en-us/partners/directory/intel-corporation).
+You can find this family of instances in the (US) West US Region.
+Visit for more information [virtual machines on Azure](https://azure.microsoft.com/en-us/partners/directory/intel-corporation).

 6. Select Password as Authentication type and create username and password for your instance.